nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 	]);
 }
 ```
-The comparer will use that to compare passwords.

 If you're not interested in password comparisons at all, consider ditching `EmailPasswordComparer` altogether, using `UserHydrator` on your `Suphle\Contracts\Auth\ColumnPasswordComparer` implementation to obtain a user instance.